KeithDang1610/Unica-Courses-web-scraping/README.md

 ![image](https://github.com/KeithDang1610/Unica-Courses-web-scraping/assets/167521177/61ae2878-8ac8-4fbf-8724-a0bafff44a94)

+## Skills:
+- Data Scraping, Web Scraping
+- Data Entry
+- Process and clean raw data

+## Tools Used:
+- Python(Jupyter NoteBook)
+- Libraries: Pandas, time, Bs4, Selenium

-The fields that need to be scraped are the information of these courses, including:
+### The fields that need to be scraped are the information of these courses, including:
 + The course names
 + The original Price
 + The promotional Price